octanner/ios-team/common-patterns.md

 Use [Compatible Versioning](https://github.com/staltz/comver) (ComVer) instead of Semantic Versioning (SemVer).

+_It's awesome because:_

+_How it works:_

+_Tips & Conventions:_

+_Alternatives we don't want to use:_

 ## UIColor.pattern — Naming & defining colors

+_It's awesome because:_

+You know exactly where to go to change any built-in color used by your app.
+This doesn't apply to dynamic colors used based on API values.

+_How it works:_

 Define all common colors used in your app inside a `UIColor` extension in a file called `UIColor+MyApp.swift`.
 Use color literals over hex initializers, etc., as it is much easier for developer brains to interpret.
 To add a color literal start typing `#color` in Xcode and autocomplete should help you out.

 ![](/ColorExample.png)

+_Tips & Conventions:_

+_Alternatives we don't want to use:_

+* `UIColor(hex: 0xabcdef)`
+* Color definitions all over the code.

 ## Main.pattern — App root view controller